 Members can choose to purchase a weekly egg share, which consists of a full dozen eggs each pickup.
 Eggs come from Garden of Eve's own pastured, free-range hens, which are fed no hormones or antibiotics.

 The flower share runs from June to Halloween, for 20 weeks, and consists of a gorgeous bouquet or potted variety of organically-grown fresh flowers.
 Enjoy a different variety every week!
 Includes zinnias, snapdragons, sunflowers, gladiolas, black-eyed susans and much more.
 The sunflower share runs for 10 weeks (10 pickups for weekly shares, 5 for biweekly).

 Sweet Pea CSA also offers shares of cheese and beer, as well as a one-time plant share pickup.

 CSA members can choose to purchase a full (weekly) share or a half (biweekly) share of vegetables, fruit, eggs and flowers.
 A variety of options and combinations are available to customize your share.

 All members must purchase a share (weekly or biweekly) of vegetables in order to participate in the CSA (for example, you couldn't only choose a fruit share).
 If you choose a half share, you will be notified whether you are to pick up on "A" weeks or "B" weeks.

-Meat and beer shares are distributed monthly (6 distributions per season); cheese and bread are distributed biweekly (12 distributions per season).
+Cheese and beer shares are distributed monthly (6 distributions per season).
 Flowers and sunflowers have shorter weekly/bi-weekly seasons.